Mohun Lake Recreation Site Free Camping At Its Finest

 After you turn onto the Menzies forest service road, drive for 13 km.
 There you will see the entrance to Mohun Lake Recreation Site.

-Along the way you will pass the Morton Lake Provincial Park turn off and the private Mohun Lake Campgrounds
+Along the way you will pass the Morton Lake Provincial Park turn off and the private Mohun Lake Campgrounds.
+UPDATE: (2024) Website no longer available so not sure if the private campground still exists.

 Directly across the road from the Mohun Lake Recreation Site entrance is the Merrill Lake forest service road.